jhnbyrn/951-KLR-PAGES/memory_map.md

          2.5 |        2
          4.0 |        0

-According to opendme, having the altitude sensor should select 0 (open) and the 1.8k resistor should select 2
+According to opendme, having the altitude sensor open should select 0 (open) and the 1.8k resistor should select 2.
+Altitude sensor shorted should give 1.

 So,